 (ii) Commonwealth-(a) Parliamentary and National Library.
 When the Commonwealth Parliamentary Library was created in 1902, it was recognized that at such time as the Federal Capital was established it would be necessary to have available there, for the use of members and the public servants, a library whose scope was wider than that usually associated with a purely Parliamentary one.
 To this end, therefore, this library was developed on lines similar to those of a State Public Library, and particular attention was given to the acquisition of works relating to or published in Australia.
 In pursuance of this policy it acquired in 1909 a valuable collection of Australiana, comprising about 10,000 volumes, which had been formed by Mr. E. A. Petherick.
 In 1912, also, a provision was included in the Commonwealth Copyright Act requiring the publisher of any book, pamphlet, etc., printed in the Commonwealth to supply a free copy to this library.
-In the same year it undertook the publication of the Historical Records of Australia.
+In the same year it undertook the publication of the Historical Records of Australia, and 34 volumes were issued before publication was temporarily suspended in 1926.
 The rapid development of the Australian and National Sections of the library led the Library Committee in 1923 to decide that the title "Commonwealth National Library" should be given to these, and that at Canberra the library should be divided into two sections-a Parliamentary and a National Section-the former to be housed in Parliament House, the latter in a separate building, to which the public would be given free access.
-Though now, therefore, in two sections, it is essentially one library, with one administration.
+As the accommodation for the National Section is not at present available, the whole library is maintained at the Parliament building, but to meet the requirements of University students and the general public the privileges of the Library have been extended to them in respect to borrowing as well as reference.

-The total number of volumes at the beginning of 1928 was 79,000 books and 6,500 pamphlets, its chief features being its unique collection of Captain Cook's manuscripts and early works relating to Australia, also its extensive series of official publications of Great Britain and all the Dominions.
+The total number of volumes at the beginning of 1931 was 96,100 books and 7,000 pamphlets, the chief features being a unique collection of Captain Cook's manuscripts and early works relating to Australia, also an extensive series of official publications of Great Britain and all the Dominions.

-. (b) Patents Office Library.
-The free library attached to the Commonwealth Patents Office in Melbourne contains over 46,000 volumes, and includes literature dealing with patents in the principal countries of the world.

-3. Public Museums and Art Galleries.-Previous issues of the Official Year Book contained a brief description of the public museums and art galleries in each State (see No. 22, pp. 457-9), tut considerations of space preclude the incorporation of this matter in the present volume.

-4. State Expenditure on all Forms of Educational Effort.-The expenditure from the Consolidated Revenue in each State and Territory on all forms of educational and scientific activity during the year 1928-29 was as follows :-
+- (b) Patents Office Library.
+The free library attached to the Commonwealth Patents Office in Melbourne contains over 46,000 volumes, and includes literature dealing with patents in the principal countries of the world. - 3.
+Public Museums and Art Galleries.-Previous issues of the Official Year Book contained a brief description of the public museums and art galleries in each State (see No. 22, pp 457-9), but considerations of space preclude the incorporation of this matter in the present volume. - 4.
+State Expenditure on all Forms of Educational Effort.-The expenditure from the Consolidated Revenue in each State and Territory on all forms of educational and scientific activity during the year 1929-30 was as follows:-

-EXPENDITURE ON EDUCATION, SCIENCE, AND ART, 1928-29.
+EXPENDITURE ON EDUCATION, SCIENCE, AND ART, 1929-30.